Just-Bax/onevizion-webhook/readme.md

 **Mandatory Parameters:**

 - `DOMAIN`: Domain name of the OneVizion system.
-- `TOKEN`: Basic or Bearer token from the OneVizion system's API.
+- `TOKEN`: Basic token from the OneVizion system's API.
+(Will change to Bareer in next update)
 - `TYPE`: The name of the Trackor type for which you want to create a new Trackor.

 **Usage of Trackors and Field Names for Commands:**